AbuyeM1/README-GENERATOR/README123.md

 ## Description
-This application uses user input from inquirer to a Readme.md
+This application uses user input from inquirer to a Readme.md file for user respository.
+The README.md file is creatd in the README.md can be found.

-${answers.description}
+Below is A walkthrough video the functionality of the application.

 ![Main]()

 ## Installation
-${answers.installtion}

 - npm init
 - npm install inquirer
 ## Repository

  Run the following command at the terminal

- for your project and answer
+ for your project and answer.

 * node index.js